-Faulting is a mechanism Core Data employs to reduce your application’s memory usage.
+Faulting reduces your application’s memory usage by keeping placeholder objects (faults) in the persistent store.
 A related feature called uniquing ensures that, in a given managed object context, you never have more than one managed object to represent a given record.

 Faulting Limits the Size of the Object Graph

+Managed objects typically represent data held in a persistent store.
+In some situations a managed object may be a fault—an object whose property values have not yet been loaded from the external data store.
 Faulting reduces the amount of memory your application consumes.
-A fault is a placeholder object that represents a managed object that has not yet been fully realized, or a collection object that represents a relationship:
+A fault is a placeholder object that represents a managed object that has not yet been fully realized or a collection object that represents a relationship:

 A managed object fault is an instance of the appropriate class, but its persistent variables are not yet initialized.